 Even if you aren’t staying at the hotel, visitors can take in the iconic hotel’s grandeur for a small entrance fee.
 Stroll along the world’s longest porch or have a cocktail at the Cupola Bar located at the hotel’s peak.

 There is no shortage of entertainment at night.
-Live music, DJs, and dancing is offered most nights at The Pink Pony, Horn’s Gaslight Bar, Mary’s Bistro Draught House, and The Gatehouse.
+Live music, DJs, and dancing is offered most nights at The Pink Pony, Horn’s Gaslight Bar, and The Gatehouse.
 Karaoke, trivia, and other special events are offered throughout the summer.
-The Grand Hotel features a live orchestra in their ballroom each night while pianists play during dinner service at Cianti, the Carriage House, and 1852 Grill Room.
+The Grand Hotel features a live orchestra in their ballroom each night while pianists play during dinner service at Chianti, the Carriage House, and 1852 Grill Room.
 Check out the calendar of events for more info.

 Pronunciation and Spelling